OxHainan/cloak-docs/docs/source/deploy-cloak-smart-contract/deploy.rst

    npm install OxHainan/cloak-client

-cloak-client is a extended web3, so the usage of cloak-client is same as web3 except cloak module.
+Cloak-client is an extended web3, so the usage of cloak-client is the same as web3 except Cloak module.

 Get web3 Object and set CloakProvider: